tim13246879/Make-24-Game/README.md

 ### Essential (realized in phase 2)

-- As a user (AAU), I want every played game to be added to my game history (add an arbitrary number of games to game history), which should include all the games I have played.
+- As a user (AAU), I want to have the option to add any completed game to the game history (add an arbitrary number of games to game history).
 - AAU, I want to view the following for each game in the game history: the 4 random numbers, the method I used to arrive at 24, the amount of time I took, and the time and date of completion.
 - AAU, I want to know how fast I solved the problem after completing each game.